diggydude/bolthole-bbs/README.md

 * HTML frontend for installer

-* ANSI art viewer for Linux hosts
+* Port ANSIFilter to Debian

 * Spoiler decoder